 - Determine your tax liability: Compute the tax owed based on the information contained in your return.
 Doing so will give you a firm idea of what you owe and prevent you from needing to pay more.

 - Settlement: Pay HMRC for any tax you owe to reduce the interest charged on it.
-You can check out online, via bank transfer, and through other allowed ways.
+You can pay online, via bank transfer, and through other allowed ways.

 - Written communication: If you think you have a fair reason for not making the deadline, just talk to HMRC about your situation.
 They might waive or reduce penalties, depending on your case.